The Book Themes We Love Most and How to Write Your Own

 The Power of Friendship

-As someone who grew up with a healthy obsession of Lord of the Rings and anime, the immutable power of friendship is something I’m all too familiar with.
+As someone who grew up with a healthy obsession with anime, the immutable power of friendship is something I'm all too familiar with.

-With these sorts of themes, you’re looking at how resilient people are because of the people they surround themselves with.
+With themes centering on platonic love, you're looking at how resilient people are because of the people they surround themselves with.
 No matter what life throws at them, no matter how many times they fall down, they get up and persevere because their friends are there to support them.

 You can also turn this around and show the reader how important it is to work on friendships and not just take them for granted.